osbuild/guides/osbuild-composer/src/user-guide/edge-container+installer.md

 description = "Empty blueprint" version = "0.0.1"
 ```
-The `rhel-edge-installer` image type does not support customizations or package selection, so the build will fail if any are specified.
+The `edge-installer` image type does not support customizations or package selection, so the build will fail if any are specified.

 Push the blueprint:
 ```